Polarion/com.polarion.alm.extensions.codereview/README.md

 - `successfulReviewResolution` should contain the id of the resolution option which will be set into Resolution field upon executing "Review all & advance" action if the workflow requires Resolution field to be filled (this configuration is optional)
 - `reviewerRole` should contain name of the role added to code reviewers
 - `pastReviewers` should contain space-separated ids of users who were reviewers in the past (this configuration is optional)
+- `preventReviewConflicts` should be set to `true` if Code Review Form Extension should prevent reviews done by users which are not set in the `reviewerField` (this configuration is optional)

 This is how the Code Review Form Extension looks like: